fmalmeida/MpGAP/docs/examples.rst

 Assembly in Hybrid strategy 1
 =============================

-Assembling directly via Unicycler, Haslr and SPAdes modules, using Pacbio reads.
+This command will execute a hybrid assembly directly through Unicycler's, Haslr's and SPAdes' hybrid assembly modules using PacBio reads (``lr_type pacbio``).

 .. code-block:: bash